dhanish03/dhanish03/README.md

-- 👋 Hi, I’m @dhanish03
+- 👋 Hi, I’m Dhanish Abdul
-- 👀 I’m interested in developing web applications
+- 👀 I’m interested in developing web applications using front end tools
 - 🌱 I’m currently learning libraries
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new technologies
 - 📫 You can reach me through Linkedln
 - 😄 Pronouns: he/him